jgreboul/docker-iam-srv-p2/README.md

               * service: mock unit tests for the PermissionService classe
               * util: include unit tests for the iamDBConnectorUtil class as well utility classes leveraged by the unit tests.

-## Step 4: CLean, Compile, Verify and Package the iam.service application
+## Step 4: Compile the iam.service application
-1. Open the docker-iam-srv-p2 project in your IDE (e.g.: IntelliJ)
+1. Open the `docker-iam-srv-p2` project in your IDE (e.g.: IntelliJ)
 3. Identify the Java Maven build control panel in your IDE
 3. Perform a Clean build using Maven
 4. Perform a Compile build using Maven